 Note: this process takes a few seconds

-- If successful, the message "Calibration successful" should appear briefly at the bottom of your smartphone screen.
+If successful, the message "Calibration is successful" should appear briefly at the bottom of your smartphone screen.

 Note: if you get an error message, please try again in darker surroundings and make sure your telescope was left outside for 15 minutes.
 Don't forget the cap and try to add a dark piece of fabric onto your eVScope.

 Tip: sensor calibration is only one of the things you can do to improve the quality of the images you save during your observations.
-Making sure the collimation is correct, that the focus is optimal and that the eyepiece is adjusted to your sight, are also steps that should be followed for better image quality and ultimately a better experience.
+Making sure the collimation is correct, that the focus is optimal, (and that the eyepiece is adjusted to your sight if applicable), are also steps that should be followed for better image quality and ultimately a better experience.